vjovanov/actormig/actor-migration.md

 special cases, text search and replace needs to be used.
 The table of conversions is presented below:

 ### 6.(Optional) Move as many actors as possible to standard Akka implementation
 Now that you have migrated your code base to Akka actors your actors should run one order of magnitude faster.
 Also, you can start exploring available functionality of Akka.
 To explore all the great features of Akka acotors visit their documentation site TODO link.
-Ideally all the changes we have made should be ironed out to function by Akka original design (without `RichActor`).
+Ideally all the changes we have made should be ironed out to function by Akka original design (without `StashingActor`).
 Try changing your functionality to work with standard Akka actor.

 Written and implemented by: Vojin Jovanovic and Philipp Haller